modons/LMR/docs/install.rst

 such as Anaconda/Miniconda to create your working environment.

 * `Anaconda <https://www.anaconda.com/download/>`_ (recommended) provides many
   of the required packages and many more useful packages pre-installed.
 This option requires a sizeable chunk of disk space.
 * `Miniconda <https://conda.io/miniconda.html>`_ is a barebones
   installation with no additional packages.

 .. note:: Due to package dependencies of our regridding facilities, we do not currently support LMR code on Windows OS.

-Installing Required Packages
+Installing required packages
 ----------------------------

 The Anaconda/Miniconda distributions come with a built in package manager